-- A. Minimum Class Size Limits: The minimum class size limit is twenty (20) students.
-The District may cancel a section with an enrollment below this limit. - B. Maximum Class Size Limit - 1.
-Each course will have a maximum class size limit.
-This limit will apply to all sections of this course at all locations (except as allowed in section 32.04).
+A. Minimum Class Size Limits: The minimum class size limit is twenty-two (22) students.
+The District may cancel a section with an enrollment below this limit.

+B. Maximum Class Size Limit

+- 1. Each course will have a maximum class size limit.
+This limit will apply to all sections of this course (except as allowed in section 32.04).
 Such limits for all courses will be specified in a record available to faculty. - 2.
-A course's maximum class size limit will be determined by pedagogical principles.
-This limit will be reasonable and equitable with respect to the resulting instructor workload as well as the financial constraints of the District. - 3.
-A section's maximum class size will be either the maximum class size limit or the number of seats available in the assigned classroom, whichever is lower.
-The instructor of record for the section may allow additional students to add the section beyond its maximum class size. - 4.
-The Academic Senate and the District will create a process for determining and reviewing maximum class size limits by establishing a Class Size Advisory Committee under the supervision of the Curriculum Review Committee.
-This committee will have equal numbers of Academic Senate and District appointments.
-This committee will recommend maximum class size limits for courses to the Curriculum Review Committee using mutually agreeable pedagogical parameters. - C. Support for Standard Size Lectures: Any class section with a maximum class limit of forty-eight (48) or any multiple-section science lecture session with a combined section limit of forty-eight (48) will receive teaching assistant support at a rate of two-thirds hour per lecture unit for each student in excess of forty-five (45) students enrolled at census.
+A section's maximum class size will be either the maximum class size limit or the number of seats or stations available in the assigned classroom, whichever is lower. - 3.
+The Academic Senate's Class Size Advisory Committee (ASCSAC), comprised of three (3) to six (6) faculty members, will use pedagogical principles to determine each course's maximum class size limit recommendation. - 4.
+The ASCSAC's maximum class size limit recommendations will inform AFA-District negotiations for determining maximum class size limits.
+Limits will be reasonable and equitable with respect to instructor workload and will take into consideration the financial constraints of the District. - C. Support for Standard Size Lectures: Any class section with a maximum class limit of forty-eight (48) or any multiple-section science lecture session with a combined section limit of forty-eight (48) will receive teaching assistant support at a rate of two-thirds hour per lecture unit for each student in excess of forty-five (45) students enrolled at census.

-- 32.04 EXTENDED LECTURE CLASSES: The provisions of section 32.04 will be in effect as a pilot project beginning with the development of the spring 2015 schedule and ending with the development of the spring 2018 schedule.
-In Fall 2014, only those classes scheduled with a class maximum of seventy (70) or more are eligible for extended lecture. - A. Extended Lecture-Eligible Course List: The District and Academic Senate will maintain a list of Extended Lecture-eligible courses.
-The Academic Senate President and the SVPAA will each approve revisions to this list in consultation with the appropriate department chairs.
+32.04 EXTENDED LECTURE CLASSES

+- A. Extended Lecture-Eligible Course List: The District and Academic Senate will maintain a list of Extended Lecture-eligible courses.
+The Academic Senate President and the VPAA will each approve revisions to this list in consultation with the appropriate department chairs.
 Only courses on this list may be offered in Extended Lecture sections. - B. Extended Lecture Sections Maximum Class Size and Load: Each Extended Lecture section will be designated as EL1 through EL6. - 1.
-The maximum class size of the section of Extended Lecture-eligible course will determine its Extended Lecture designation (Table 32-4).
+The maximum class size of the section of Extended Lecture-eligible course will determine its Extended Lecture designation (Table 32-3).
 A section with a maximum class size less than fifty (50) will be designated a Standard Lecture section (section 32.03.B).